Richard (Bishop of Leighlin) MEREDITH1,2,3

 Biography

-Charles COOTE, 2nd Earl of Mountrath, was born ca. 1630.1 He married Alice MEREDITH, daughter of Sir Robert MEREDITH and Anne USSHER, in 1653.
-Charles COOTE, 2nd Earl of Mountrath, died on 30 Aug 1672.
+Charles COOTE, 2nd Earl of Mountrath, was born ca. 1630.1 He and Alice MEREDITH were married in 1653.
+He died on 30 Aug 1672, at age ~42.
 He was buried in Christ Church Cathedral, Dublin, IrelandG.
-Charles Coote was the 2nd Earl of Mountrath.

 A Coote descendant has published the following details: